 7. On your first visit, you’ll be redirected to a password reset screen, create a new password for your new admin account and click “Change your password”.
 Once you set, it will be redirected back to the login screen and login with username root and the password you set.

-8. A successful login should take you into the admin user account as shown in the screenshot.
+8. After a successful login, it should take you into the admin user account as shown in the screenshot.
 From, here, you can create an object, create a group, add people or configure your gitlab instance as you wish.
 You can also edit your user profile, configure your email, and add SSH keys to your gitlab instance, and more.

 For more information, go to Gitlab About Page: https://about.gitlab.com/